Wondering where to get a money order near me? This article will share the closest places to get a money order, prices, and locations.

 - Provider: MoneyGram

 Kroger has around 2,700 locations, and they are equipped with Western Union machines.
-Their fee is 79 cents and will allow $500 to $1,000 for money orders.
+Western Union money orders are always convenient and reliable.
+Their fee is $0.79 and will allow $500 to $1,000 for money orders.
+Need to cash a check or withdraw cash from your debit card?
+At Kroger Money Services you can do it all, right where you do your grocery shopping!
 Inquire before you buy as limits vary depending on location.

 - Fee: $0.79, fees vary by subsidiary and location